 - The strategy guidelines for choosing and placing investments, particularly non-specified investments. - The principles to be used to determine the maximum periods for which funds can be committed. - Specified investments that the council will use.
-These are high security (i.e. high credit rating, although this is defined by the council, and no guidelines are given), and high liquidity investments in sterling and with a maturity of no more than a year. - Non-specified investments, clarifying the greater risk implications, identifying the general types of investment that may be used and a limit to the overall amount of various categories that can be held at any time.
+These are high security and high liquidity investments in sterling and with a maturity of no more than a year. - Non-specified investments, clarifying the greater risk implications, identifying the general types of investment that may be used and a limit to the overall amount of various categories that can be held at any time.